aws-samples/serverless-streaming-data-application/README.md

 For testing and development purposes, the easiest way to clear all the data in a DynamoDB table is to delete the `streaming-app-ddb` stack and redeploy.
 This is why this resource is available as a separate stack to make it easy to clear the data.

+## Avatars

+The avatars used in this example application are created by the [Avatar Building package](https://www.npmjs.com/package/avatar-builder), used under the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

 ## Next steps

 The AWS Compute Blog series  at the top of this README file contains additional information about the application design and architecture.